wp-plugins/game-schedules/readme.txt

 3. Editor - single game
 4. Sample Countdown Timer & Schedule widgets
 5. Countdown Timer & Schedule widget menus
-6. Theme settings screen (admin)
+6. Display Settings Admin screen
-7. CSV Import screen (admin)
+7. CSV Import Admin screen
 8. Sample schedule slider (via [mstw_gs_slider] shortcode)
+9. Teams Admin Screen
+10. Schedules Admin Screen

 == Upgrade Notice ==

+In previous versions, each schedule (on the Schedules admin screen) had a title and a "schedule ID".
+The schedule ID was supposed to be used to reference schedules in shortcodes, etc. and as WP permalink or slug, while the title was simply informational - a nice native language title for lists and pulldowns on the admin screens.
+In fact, the 'slug' generated from the title, not the schedule ID, was what the program used to reference schedules.
+Oops!
+The majority of user probably never saw this issue, but those who changed the post's (schedule's) permalink probably thought things were a bit strange.
+This is now fixed.
+The schedule ID field is now used to create the schedule's permalink/slug and the fields to modify it, normally right below a post's title, have been removed.
+So when you upgrade you will likely have to go into your schedules screen and update each schedule ID TO MATCH THE PREVIOUS permalink/slug generated from the schedule title.
+(If you're not sure what to enter, just look at schedule ID your working shortcodes.)
+If you simply enter the title into the schedule ID field, you should be fine.
+However if you changed the schedule's permalink/slug, you'll need to enter that.
+It is assumed that if you changed the schedule's permalink/slug, all this makes complete sense, and you know what needs to be done.
+Sorry for any inconvenience this may cause, but it needed to be straightened out to move forward with the MSTW Framework.
+Thank you for your patience.

 The current version of Game Schedules has been tested on WP 3.9 with the Twentyeleven theme.
 If you use older version of WordPress, good luck!
 If you are using a newer version, please let me know how the plugin works, especially if you encounter problems.

-Upgrading to this version of Game Schedules should not impact any existing schedules.
+Upgrading to this version of Game Schedules should not impact any existing schedules (modulo the issue described in the first paragraph of this section).
 (But backup your DB before you upgrade, just in case. :) **NOTE that it will overwrite the css folder and the plugin's stylesheet - mstw-gs-styles.css.** So if you've made modifications to the stylesheet, you may want to move them to a safe location before installing the new version of the plugin.
 Also, you should re-test your display settings; some may need to be reset.
 An effort was made to change as little as possible, but the display settings may not be 100% backward compatible.

 == Changelog ==

+= 4.1.1 =

+* Fixed a bit of a problem with the schedule ID, the schedule title, and the schedule permalink/slug.
+Please read about this change in the Description and the Upgrade Notice.
+* Continued added translation strings.
+* Continued removing non-fatal PHP notices and warnings.

 = 4.1 =
 Bug fixes, clean-up, and some new features.